-Most of us have been taught over the years that carbs are evil and should be avoided at all costs, lest we completely sabotage all the hard work we did to get into that bikini.
-The truth is, not all carbs have the same effect, and healthy eating with carbs is doable and cutting them out of your diet could actually be a bad thing.
+Most of us have been taught over the years that carbs are evil and should be avoided at all costs.
+We have been told that eating carbs completely sabotages all the hard work we did to get into that bikini.
+The truth is, not all carbs have the same effect.
+Healthy eating with carbs is doable, and cutting them out of your diet could actually be a bad thing.

 If you have a good exercise regimen–and you should–it’s important to remember that carbs provide energy.
-Whole grains are a great way to build up energy for a workout.
+Whole grains are a great way to build up that energy for a proper workout.

-“They’re our primary energy source during exercise, and we can’t get to the same level of intensity if we’re carb depleted,” says Dr. Kelly Pritchett, a dietician.
+“They (carbohydrates) are our primary energy source during exercise.
+We can’t get to the same level of intensity if we’re carb depleted,” says Dietician, Dr. Kelly Pritchett

 For dinner, opt for grilled chicken, fish, or pork instead of red meat and add lots of dark, leafy greens.
 It’s also a good idea to steer clear of snacks before bedtime; instead, have a glass of water, which will not only hydrate you, it will fill you up.

 Remember, it’s okay to have a “cheat” day.
-Allowing yourself to have a little bit of your favorite dessert or Italian bread is not only acceptable, it’s necessary for many people to be successful with a diet plan.
-Cutting out favorite foods completely is one of the best ways to ensure you’ll backslide, so do yourself a favor and have a few bites.
+Allowing yourself to have a little of your favorite dessert or bread is not only acceptable, but it’s also necessary.
+Cutting out your favorite foods completely is one of the best ways to ensure you’ll backslide.
+Consequently, do yourself a favor and have a few bites.
 Just remember that moderation is key.

 Paige Johnson is a self-described fitness “nerd.”
 She possesses a love for strength training.
 In addition to weight-lifting, she is a yoga enthusiast, avid cyclist, and loves exploring hiking trails with her dogs.
 She enjoys writing about health and fitness for LearnFit.org.

 We would love to hear from you!
 Leave your love in the comment section below or email us at [email protected]